James-Zeyu-Li/timeLine/docs/coreLogic/JourneyLogic.md

 ### Spawning
 - `SpawnManager.spawn(from:)` creates `Boss` with `recommendedStart`.
-- Timeline nodes are appended to `DaySession` via `TimelineStore` in the app layer (placeCardOccurrence/placeDeckBatch for DeckOverlay; appendTaskTemplate for legacy inbox/QuickEntry).
+- Timeline nodes are appended to `DaySession` via `TimelineStore` in the app layer (placeCardOccurrence/placeDeckBatch for DeckOverlay; placeTaskTemplateOccurrenceAtEnd for legacy inbox/QuickEntry).

 ---